osrsGoalsTracker/serviceCDK/README.md

 - `region`: AWS region (defaults to us-west-2)

 The deployment will create:
-- API Gateway with base path `/players/{rsn}`
+- API Gateway with endpoints for user management and player stats
+- Lambda functions:
+  - CreateUser for user registration
-- Lambda function for retrieving player stats
+  - GetPlayerStats for retrieving player statistics
 - DynamoDB Goal table for storing player goals and progress
 - All resources will be tagged with the specified stage